 Mobile-Friendly Test (Free)

-Use the Mobile-friendly test tool by Google to check Mobile-friendliness and mobile-usability errors of a given page.
-I use this tool all the time to check the Googlebot rendered HTML of a page.
+Use the Mobile-friendly test tool by Google to check the Mobile-friendliness and mobile-usability errors of a given page.
+I use this tool all the time to check the Googlebot-rendered HTML of a page.
 If you want to bulk test the Mobile-Friendliness of several tools, check out TechnicalSEO.com’s Mobile-Friendly Test (Bulk Testing Tool).

 All-in-One SEO Tools

 Google Search Console is very useful if you want to analyse your own site in-depth. if you are looking for a tool to analyse your competition and adapt their best practice, there are tools that can help you with it.
 My favourite tools are SEMRush and Ahrefs.
 For many SEO professionals, Ahrefs or Semrush is your All-in-one SEO toolset you can use to do all sorts of things such as;

 - Get estimates of how much traffic your competitor sites are driving.